Beinghash/Olympics-Data-Analysis/README.md

 # 🏅 Olympics Data Analysis (1976–2008)

 This project focuses on analyzing historical Olympic medal data from the Summer Games between **1976 (Montreal)** and **2008 (Beijing)**.
 The analysis includes insights into top-performing countries, athletes, gender participation, and trends across years.
 A machine learning model is also developed to predict the type of medal won (Gold, Silver, Bronze) based on athlete and event features.
+This project is part of our ongoing 'Data Analysis Series' aimed at practicing real-world EDA and machine learning workflows on diverse datasets.

 ---